Link Search Menu Expand Document

 Displaying Images

-Within the Assets directory, images can be embedded into the scenarios using standard markdown image markup.
+Images within the lab’s assets directory can be embedded into the scenarios using standard markdown image markup.

 For example if a logo-text-with-head.png file exists in the /assets/ directory, and you wanted to embed it in a step, you would do the following:

-Note that only images within the Assets directory are available (though linking to external images via URL is supported, though not necessarily recommended, as the URLs of those images may change).
+Only images you have placed within a lab’s assets directory are available using this syntax.
+Linking to external images via a full URL is also supported, but not recommended.
+URLs of external images may change over time.